ml-opensource/API-manifesto/README.md

 Accept-Language = da
 ```

-Use a prioritized list of languages in case control over the fallback language is needed:
+Use a prioritized list of languages to influence the fallback language:

 ```bash
 Accept-Language = da, en